[?] Subscribe To This Site

 Like a few other less-than-well-schooled people I know, he has proved that a good school education is not an essential requirement for success in business!

 In contrast, I did well academically at school and completed an honours degree at university, but afterwards I had very little business sense.
-I remember vividly, being dumb-stuck one day when my father-in-law asked me, “So Shirley, what ideas do you have for making money?”
+I remember vividly, being dumb-struck one day when my father-in-law asked me, "So Shirley, what ideas do you have for making money?"

 I had never learned ways for a kid to make money, and I had never even thought of anything but working for somebody else as an adult!
 My story shows that a good academic education is no guarantee of success either.